mines-csci400/f20a-syllabus/README.md

 In this class, we will take a broader view of programming languages, and study the key concepts and techniques that allow developers to *implement* languages such as Java or C.
-This will be a project-based course, and we will develop significant experience in this area, by learning how to use *functional programming* (specifically the Scala language) to build (over the course of the semester) a working interpreter for a non-trivial subset of JavaScript.
+This will be a project-based course, and we will develop significant experience in this area, by learning how to use *functional programming* (specifically the OCaml language) to build (over the course of the semester) a working interpreter for a non-trivial subset of JavaScript.
 Ultimately, the course will improve your skill as a programmer, and will deepen your understanding of how programming languages are designed and implemented.

 ## Prerequisites

 The prerequisite is [CSCI-306 Software Engineering](http://cs-courses.mines.edu/csci306/index.html).
 As long as you have some programming experience (especially in Java), that should be sufficient.
+[CSCI-358 Discrete Math](http://cs-courses.mines.edu/csci358/index.html) is strongly recommended.

 ## WARNING

 This is a **difficult** class, for several reasons:
-1. We will take a very **formal** approach to the topics, i.e., we will carefully develop the mathematical/logical underpinnings of programming languages design and implementation.
+1. We will take a **formal** approach to the topics, i.e., we will carefully develop the mathematical/logical underpinnings of programming languages design and implementation.
 You may not have seen this level of formality in any other CS class so far.
-2. The class is **project-based**, meaning you should expect to spend a significant amount of time writing code.
+2. The class is **project-based**, meaning you should expect to devote a significant portion of your effort for this class towards writing code.
-3. Virtually all of the code you write will be in a **functional programming language** like Scala.
-This will likely be your first exposure to functional programming.
+3. Virtually all of the code you write will be in a **functional programming language** like OCaml.
+This may be your first exposure to functional programming.
 4. Programming languages textbooks are often highly technical.
 We have tried to collect some of the most easily-digestible materials for your reference, but you may find it difficult to master the material without being actively engaged in the class.
 Class **attendance and participation are essential**.

 ## Online Community and Communication

 **In Homework 1, you will be asked to introduce yourself to the instructor.
-This includes sending a passport-style photo of yourself to the instructor (or adding one on your Canvas profile).
+This includes sending a passport-style photo of yourself to the instructor.
 The photo must be clear, with your face un-obstructed.**
-If you are not comfortable providing a photo, then you will need to contact the instructor to set up a brief in-person meeting to introduce yourself.
+If you are not comfortable providing a photo, then you will need to contact the instructor to set up a brief Zoom meeting to introduce yourself.
 Failure to meet this requirement on Homework 1 will result in a 0 (zero) for the Participation component of the grade.